ibrahim-mohd/undulation-corrected-density-for-lipid-bilayers/README.md

 4. If you get error related to sol/ion resname not found, just add the names of your ion or solvnet to the above list in the script.

 # 5. References
-If you find this thing useful please cite our work: coming soon...
+If you find this thing useful please cite our work:

-...
+Mohd Ibrahim, Jürgen Kofinger, Martin Zacharias, Emanuel Schneck, and Nadine Schwierz "RNA at lipid/water interfaces: Probing interactions and structures" (*In preparation*)